 How to complete the Char Dham Yatra?

-The Char Dham Yatra can be completed on foot and/or helicopter.
+The Char Dham Yatra can be completed on foot and/or by helicopter.
 Devotees travel to various cities of Uttarakhand and further trek, ride a pony, or palki to pay obeisance to the revered Gods.
 Char Dham Yatra by helicopter package offers a short and hassle-free pilgrimage to the sacred shrines.

 1. Yamunotri Dham